sndmndss/exchange_volume_bot/README.md

 ## Troubleshooting

-Second function of extra options works only sometimes because backpack api works not correctly.

 On macOS you may have SSL Certificate error.
 Open Applications/Python {version} and start "Install Certificates.command"

 **If you have questions, problems or offer contact me in telegram: [@sndmnds](https://t.me/sndmnds)**